9.14. An Introduction To Exception Handling

 throw

 Functions create a throw statement with the throw keyword.
-Syntactically, throw statements are similar return-statement, requiring an expression between the keyword and the semicolon.
+Syntactically, throw statements are similar to return statements, requiring an expression between the keyword and the semicolon.
 Throw statements initiate the exception-handling process by throwing or launching an exception.
 Exceptions can be a fundamental type like an integer or a character pointer but are more often objects.
 Programs typically embed throw-statements in branches such as if, if-else, or switches.
 Functions end after throwing an exception, skipping all statements following the throw-statement.

 noexcept